EdT94/Joke_Site/README.md

 # Joke_Site
 A simple "programming jokes" site, gets the data from a joke site using API, converts it(JSON) and shows the jokes.
 HTML, CSS, and javascript(node.js as backend) are used.
-The App is hosted on AWS as an EC2 instance and on AWS elastic Beanstalk.
-The EC2 container and the Elastic Beanstalk were built from an image stored on DockerHub.
+The App is hosted on AWS as an EC2 instance and were built from an image stored on DockerHub.

 Link to EC2: http://ec2-18-184-52-73.eu-central-1.compute.amazonaws.com/.

-Link to Elastic Beanstalk : http://edt-joke-site.eu-central-1.elasticbeanstalk.com/

 ![1](https://user-images.githubusercontent.com/81565589/219950210-e9fdb1e8-b8d4-4fae-b0da-cbe3e4662d8f.PNG)